Lisa Black – November 30, 2018

 In recognition of World AIDS Day, we are dedicated to, “Saving Lives through Leadership and Partnerships.”

-Bizzell is committed to improving global health and we recognize that economic growth of nations.
+The Bizzell Group (Bizzell) is committed to improving global health and we recognize that economic growth of nations.
 It is our mission to provide quality research, education, training, and technical assistance related to this worldwide public health crisis.
 We are a leader in partnering to set global standards for HIV prevention, the care and treatment of pregnant women, prevention of mother-to-child HIV transmission; and the development of evidence-based strategies and global health initiatives.

 Bizzell offers full-scale global and social impact assessments.
 Our team members and subject matter experts have vast experience in addressing global health disparities, with an emphasis on improving worldwide health conditions by using data-driven strategies.
 We offer expert support in the monitoring, evaluation, and learning framework; program and knowledge management; technology solutions; logistics; environmental scans; baseline studies; needs assessments; program development and implementation; and compliance and program auditing.